kyorohiro/hello_ymfm/docs/issues/savePoint.md

   Synced with `docs/ym2612vgm.js`.
 - `docs/vgm.html`
   Wait rendering was split so DAC stream writes can happen during playback timing.
+  Playback was moved from full offline rendering to chunked streaming playback.

 ## What we observed